Daily Tech Navigator

 Where can I get the best price on the components? +

-Amazon is consistently the cheapest source for LiTime, Renogy, Eco-Worthy, BougeRV and Victron components — usually 10–20% below the manufacturer direct prices.
-Watch for Prime Day and Black Friday: LiTime drops 200Ah LiFePO4 batteries to around $370 during major sales.
+Amazon is usually competitive and convenient for LiTime, Renogy, Eco-Worthy, BougeRV and Victron components, and often runs 10–20% below manufacturer-direct — but it's worth comparing before you buy.
+Watch for Prime Day and Black Friday: LiTime drops 200Ah LiFePO4 batteries toward $370 during major sales.
 Buying through Amazon also means easy returns if a component fails on arrival.

 How much solar do I need to keep the battery topped up? +